Ed-Fi-Exchange-OSS/North-Allegheny-Ed-Fi-Survey-Data-Loader/README.md

 5. Open the app.R file within the “EdFi-Survey-Loader” folder in the project directory and run the application (in a browser window).

 ## User Instructions
-A step-by-step guide for application users is built into the app interface with the "How to Use This Page" button (and therefore is not duplicated here).
-Users seeking an app overview without having to deploy their own version can visit the demo version hosted [here](https://r.northallegheny.org/surveyLoaderDemo/).
+A step-by-step guide for application users is built into the app interface with the "How to Use This Page" button.
+Users seeking an app overview without having to deploy their own version can __[follow along with the user tutorial video](https://www.youtube.com/watch?v=pmdO5QVGg4o)__ and/or visit a demo version of the app, hosted [here](https://r.northallegheny.org/surveyLoaderDemo/).

 ## Legal Information